daviddechaux/Kingmaker/readme.md

 ### Want something ?
 New feature, icons, ...
 Please ask.
-Just remember that the app is still in development.
+Just remember that the app is still in development and free.

 ### Plugin
 JS Framework : [jQuery](https://jquery.com/)